JankaGramofonomanka/analytics-platform/README.md

 This is a final project at a university course, and the exact requirements for this project are availible here (this includes enpoints, and data formats): https://github.com/RTBHOUSE/mimuw-lab/tree/main/project

-## How it works
+# How it works
-The project is intended to be a distributed application and it has the followind components:
+The project is intended to be a distributed application and it has the following components:
 - frontend
 - tag-processor
 - a database